agrc/group-two-automation/readme.md

         1. Sevier, Wayne, and Piute Counties they send David the address points  directly
      1. geocodes address points and inspects less than 100% matches
      1. fixes issues **manually**
+        2. look at associated street, use street view, look at address ranges, if there is a segment
   1. **Roads**
      1. Inspectes segments with geocodes scores < 100%
      2. Edits in spillman and Utrans with a note
+     3. tool to segment to segment connectivity and create a node splitting the segment recalculate address ranges
+     4. dangles as exceptions, vb to pro?
 1. **Schools**
    1. Spreadsheet from office of ed
    2. Geocoded and ETL to our schema **manually**
    3. Validate addresses and possibly move point
+   4. should update quarterly
+   5. addresses are sometimes wrong and need moved
 1. **EMS Response Zones**
    1. Come from Department of Health Bureau of EMS.
    1. They license EMS agencies and the license describes the area of responsibility.
    1. Polygons are created or modified based on the descriptions.
 1. **Care Centers**
    1. Spreadsheet from office of ed